Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

 author_profile: true
 ---

-I study how political communication, elite strategy, and psychology shape (1) the dynamics of *conflict escalation* and (2) mass preferences for *international cooperation* and *democracy*.
+I study how political communication, elite strategy, and psychology shape (1) the dynamics of *conflict escalation* and (2) public opinion on *international cooperation* and *democracy*.
 In one research agenda, I unpack how authoritarian actors use **propaganda** to distort public opinion and manipulate mass beliefs, with implications for political violence and authoritarian resilience.
-In another agenda, I examine how **great power competition** between China and the United States constrains individual preferences for international cooperation and under what conditions such constraints can be tamped down, shedding light on the interplay between domestic politics and international relations through the lens of political psychology and public opinion.
+In another agenda, I examine how **great power competition** between China and the United States constrains individual preferences for international cooperation and under what conditions such constraints can be tamped down, shedding light on the interplay between domestic politics and international relations through the lens of political psychology.
 Because measuring public opinion is crucial to my research, I have a complementary agenda that seeks to improve the **measurement** of policy preferences, political ideology, and mass understandings of contested concepts (e.g., democracy, patriotism) through theoretically grounded survey instruments.

 ## Publications